mjaimin/DesignPatterns/Creational/AbstractFactory/README.md

+#Abstract Factory#
+Instantiating related objects

+**What’s It For?**

++	Sometimes need to instantiate more than one object to get the task done.
++	But what if the thing you need to instantiate changes depending on some variable?

 ##Intent

 +	Provide an interface for creating families of related or dependent objects without specifying their concrete classes
-+	This pattern supports the creation of products that exist in families and are designed to be produced together.
-The abstract factory can be refined to concrete factories, each of which can create different products of different types and in different combinations.

 ##Purpose
 Enables a class to delegate the responsibility of creating a valid object.